ekbann/ekbann.github.io/_posts/2024-01-18-github-jekyll-mathjax.md

 Go to the “localhost:4000” and see if your site is working properly.
 If it is, then stop the server, and let’s modify the theme to enable MathJax.

-Open the “_layout/default.html” file and add the CDN for MathJax.
+Open the “_layout/default.html” file (sometimes it is `_layout/base.html` for the latest *minima* theme) and add the CDN for MathJax.
 In other words, open “_layout/default.html” and paste this two lines in the end of the file:

 ```
 <script type="text/javascript" id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>